Máster en Derecho Penal y Ciencias Penales, Universidad de Barcelona y Universidad Pompeu Fabra

-Guillermo Chahuán was an advisor to the commission designated by the executive branch for the elaboration of a preliminary project for a new criminal code.
-He also was an advisor to the Commission of Constitution, Legislation and Justice of the Chilean Senate in the discussion of Law No. 20,639 (which modified the regulation of the crimes of robbery and theft of motorized vehicles in the Criminal Code) and of Law No. 20,653 (which modified the regulation of the crimes of forest fires) together with the attorneys Jorge Bofill and Carlos Sánchez.
+Guillermo Chahuán was an advisor to the commission designated by the Chilean Government for drafting the new Criminal Code.
+He also was an advisor to the Commission of Constitution, Legislation and Justice of the Chilean Senate in the discussion of Law No. 20,639 (which modified the regulation of the crimes of robbery and theft of motorized vehicles in the Criminal Code) and of Law No. 20,653 (which modified the regulation of the crimes of forest fires).

-He published the article “La causal de justificación de legítima defensa ante la práctica jurisprudencial chilena”, along with Pablo Letelier Cibié, in the Revista de Doctrina y Jurisprudencia Penal, N° 16, Universidad de Los Andes, 2014.
+He is coauthor of several publications, including “Sistema Nacional de registro de ADN regulado en la ley N° 19.970: análisis de sus presupuestos de aplicación”, in Informes en Derecho, Centro de Documentación Defensoría Penal Pública, N° 16, 2015, and “La causal de justificación de legítima defensa ante la práctica jurisprudencial chilena”, in Revista de Doctrina y Jurisprudencia Penal, N° 16, Universidad de Los Andes, 2014.